tiagofilipe12/MASHix/README.md

 * **Postgresql** - This script uses Postgres database to store the database - [releases page](https://www.postgresql.org/download/)

+To install all other dependencies just run: _pip install -r requirements.txt_

 Note: This script exports a JSON file to be loaded with [VivaGraphJS](https://github.com/anvaka/VivaGraphJS) in order to plot distances between genomes (example file is provided in modules/import\_to\_vivagraph.json).
 Altough, there is no need to load additional modules since they are provided along with the _pATLAS.html_ in modules.